 I finished my 10 day trip where all young(ish) travellers go when they need a reason to misbehave, in the desert neon city of Las Vegas.
 Far from the wonders of the national parks and even for those who don’t like to drink and gamble, Vegas is a must see as well as being a crazy place for people-watching.
 The bright lights, incredible cars, over the top casinos and constant hum make this desert city a great way to finish.

-America surpassed my expectations and it is times like this that I was pleased to be wrong!
+Travel in America surpassed my expectations and it is times like this that I was pleased to be wrong!
 Since that holiday I have been back many times and constantly surprised by the sheer diversity and magnificent scale of what America offers.

 Happy travelling folks!

 If you want to read some of my other posts on America, click the links:

 Hiking to Angels Landing in Zion National Park

 The Alaskan Wilderness – Getting back to nature